 How to Setup Your Spin Bike

 If you need to learn how to set up a spin bike, you’re in the right place.
-Spin bike setup is a lucrative business, so it can cost you more than you’re willing to spend on something like this.
+Spin bike setup and spin bike assembly are a lucrative business, so it can cost you more than you’re willing to spend on something like this.
 However, proper spin bike setup is extremely important because this will help you feel comfortable on your indoor bike and avoid pains and injuries down the road.

 What you can do is learn how to adjust a spin bike yourself.
 That way, it won’t cost you anything and you can learn the indoor cycling setup skills you need, which will come in handy more than once, especially if more than one person uses your spin bike at home.